-The directors are responsible for the other information.
-The other information comprises the board of directors report for the year ended December 31, 2023 but does not include the financial statements and our auditor's report thereon, which is expected to be made available to us after the date of this auditor's report.
+The board of directors is responsible for the other information.
+The other information comprises the annual board report for the year ended December 31, 2024 but does not include the financial statements and our auditor's report thereon, which is expected to be made available to us after the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the board of directors report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read the board of directors' report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.